 - What’s the best movie you’ve seen in the last year?

 - What would you do if you won the lottery?

 - What do you do in your spare time?

-- What specific goals other than those related to your occupation, have you established for yourself for the next ten years?
+- Are there specific goals other than those related to your occupation, that you established for yourself for the next ten years?

 - What do you see yourself doing five years from now?
 Ten years from now?